SyncfusionExamples/How-to-preview-files-in-file-manager/Angular/README.md

 4. Open the Angular sample application.

-5. To download the package use the below command.
+5. To download the Syncfusion packages, use the below command.

     ```ts
     npm install
     ```

-6. Just mapping host number in the place of {port} in the ajaxSettings property of the File Manager component.
+6. Just mapping localhost port number in the place of {port} in the ajaxSettings property of the File Manager component.

 7. Use the `npm run start` command to run the application in the browser.